 I’ve been somewhat sullen lately, I must admit.
 It has happened again – I trusted someone and he’s shown his true colors.
 I have lost someone I thought to be a friend.
 He could have been a comrade, but turned out to be a mercenary.
 Worse, he doesn’t know (or can even fathom) what he’s done.
-I bought him breakfast, confronted, and was met with text book evasiveness and passive aggression.
-I suspect he does not know that I have a great deal of experience with interrogating people – spotting the textbook evasion of the narcissist isn’t difficult.
+I offered to buy him breakfast, confronted, and was met with gaslighting and passive aggression.
+He didn’t even thank me for paying the bill for the cup of coffee he did help himself to.
+I suspect he does not know that I have a great deal of experience interrogating people – spotting the textbook evasion of the narcissist isn’t difficult.
 I could’ve had the argument, but I know not to argue with a drunk – or with a narcissist.
 So, I have forgiven him and decided to move on, but he’s so unaware – it’s business as usual for him.
-I want him to read this – but I will not offer it.
+I want him to read this – but I will not (at this moment anyway) offer it.

 A friend of mine once coined the term, ‘a-clue-istic’ to describe such men; men who are unaware of the faults they have, but clearly think they see them in others.
 In some cases it moves beyond unawareness to action – bullying: They wander about, roaring like a lion seeking consciences to bind.

-I will (and have) forgiven.
+I have forgiven and will (of course) forgive.
 Trust, however, is something else.

 I’m a bit snobby I suppose, but the little church ghetto he’s part of foments his sort of behavior.
 Ethically, dogmatically and socially cauterized and insulated from challenge leading to growth, he is part of a circle which is blithely unaware of the horde outside the walls of their rarified ecclesial buttress.